- About Us

 Supplemented with elastic muscle engineering

-There is a saying that “seeing is believing,” which is normally used to suggest skepticism and the view that I will be convinced by the evidence I see.
+There is a saying that “seeing is believing,” which is normally used to suggest scepticism and the view that I will be convinced by the evidence I see.

 However, according to my pop psychology understanding of neuroscience, the evidence we all see depends on what we expect to see, which is based on what we have seen before.